-A B2B branding strategy begins by figuring out what your company stands for and the single most important value that you represent, as an organization, to the world.
+A B2B brand strategy begins by figuring out what your company stands for and the single most important value that you represent, as an organization, to the world.
 Nail this value down and capture it in your B2B Mission and Vision.
 Then, it’s time to build a strategy for delivering this brand to your market.

 Here are a few key questions to explore: